mattabott/m3_super_90_counter_v1/README.md

+# Shot Counter for Tokyo Marui M3 Super 90

+This project uses a Raspberry Pi Pico to count shots fired from an M3 Super 90 airsoft gun by Tokyo Marui.
+It uses two LEDs (one red and one green) to visually display the count and a button to start the count.

+## Features

+- **Shot Counting**: The system keeps track of the number of shots fired and displays the count via the LEDs.
+- **Web Interface**: The device can be controlled via a simple web interface, which allows you to increase, decrease the value, set a time, and start the system.
+- **Setting Saving**: Settings such as brightness value and time can be saved and loaded between sessions.

+## Circuit Diagram

+- **Red LED**: Connected to pin 5.
+- **Green LED**: Connected to pin 13.
+- **Button (Endstop)**: Connected to pin 0, configured with pull-up.

+## How to Use

+1. **Load the Code**: Load the `main.py`, `leds.py`, `settings.py`, and `web_page.py` files onto the Raspberry Pi Pico.
+2. **Configure the Network**: Modify the `ssid` and `password` variables in `main.py` to set the name and password for the Wi-Fi hotspot.
+3. **Start the System**: Press the button to start counting shots.
+4. **Web Interface**: Connect to the IP address displayed on the console to access the web interface and control the system.

 # Marui M3 super 90 counter

 Hello everyone, this is a little project to upgrade your Marui M3 super 90 shotgun!